vzujos/Hyprland_Setup/Apps_REAMDE.md

 (aun no está en hyprland)

-## 2.1 File managers:
+### File managers:
-1. Dolphin
-    - Con la opción de jpeg creo
-2. Thunar
-3. Nemo

-(este top era anterior)

-Caja — The file manager for the MATE desktop.
-CoreFM — Simple lightweight easy to use file manager with many features like image previews, mime-icon support, split view, auto-mounting of removable media, drag-n-drop support etc. Part of C-Suite.
-Dolphin — File manager included in the KDE desktop.
-Part of kde-system. fm — Small, general purpose file manager built using GTK and Relm, written in Rust, Gentoo — A lightweight file manager for GTK.
-GNOME Files — Extensible, heavyweight file manager used by default in GNOME with support for custom scripts.
-Part of gnome.
-Index — File manager that lets you browse your system files and applications and preview your music, text, image and video files and share them with external applications.
-Part of maui.
-Konqueror — File manager and web browser for the KDE desktop.
-Part of kde-network.
-PCManFM — Very fast and lightweight file manager which can also optionally manage the desktop icons and background.
-PCManFM-Qt — Qt port of PCManFM file manager.
-ROX Filer — Small and fast file manager which can optionally manage the desktop background and panels.
-Thunar — File manager that can be run as a daemon with excellent start up and directory load times.
+1. Thunar — File manager that can be run as a daemon with excellent start up and directory load times.

-*Twin-panel*
+2. Dolphin — File manager included in the KDE desktop.
+Part of kde-system.
+- fm — Small, general purpose file manager built using GTK and Relm, written in Rust.
+(aun no está listo)

+### Twin-panels:
-Double Commander — File manager with two panels side by side.
+1. Double Commander — File manager with two panels side by side.
 It is inspired by Total Commander and features some new ideas.
-Gnome Commander — A dual-paned file manager for the GNOME Desktop.
-Krusader — Advanced twin panel (Midnight Commander style) file manager for the KDE desktop. muCommander — A lightweight, cross-platform file manager with a dual-pane interface written in Java.
+2. Krusader — Advanced twin panel (Midnight Commander style) file manager for the KDE desktop.
-SpaceFM — GTK multi-panel tabbed file manager.
-Sunflower — Small and highly customizable twin-panel file manager for Linux with support for plugins.
-Tux Commander — Windowed file manager with two panels side by side similar to popular Total Commander or Midnight Commander file managers.
-Worker — Fast, lightweight and feature-rich file manager for the X Window System.
-Xfe — Microsoft Explorer-like file manager for X (X File Explorer).

 ## Keyboard layout switchers:
-- bxkb — A NETWM compliant keyboard indicator and switcher.
-It shows a flag of current keyboard in a systray area and allows you to switch to another one.
-- gxkb — X11 keyboard layout indicator and switcher.
-- qxkb — A keyboard switcher written in Qt.
-- xxkb — A lightweight keyboard layout indicator and switcher.
+*Se cambia en .conf en el input kb_layout y kb_options*

 **4.3 Keybinding managers**: https://wiki.archlinux.org/title/Keyboard_shortcuts#Xorg